 After a summer of positive feedback the Conservancy sponsored a thorough public process in Fall 2016.
 The process revealed a newfound love of the PlayCubes and the Conservancy elected to extend the installation of the once-temporary PlayCubes in Chinatown Park.

 Come to Chinatown Park to climb and slide, imagine and play!

-Building off the success of past programming, we have been working with the Boys and Girls Clubs of Boston to bring youth groups from around the area to experience play on The Greenway!
+Building off the success of past programming, we have been working with the Boys and Girls Clubs of Boston and other community groups to bring youth from around the area to experience play on The Greenway!
 Youth Adventure Days include lunch from our food trucks, exploring art and play throughout the parks, riding the Greenway Carousel at The Tiffany & Co.
 Foundation Grove, and playing in our Rings Fountain.